Transfer Data¶

 is taken into account to avoid having to go through MFA for every file

 transferred.
-You can also use terminal interfaces like
+You can also use GUI interfaces like Cyberduck (Mac, Windows, Linux),

 - Note: If you are using Cyberduck on a MacOS computer and notice that it is using the old password resulting in a security lockout uncheck 'Use Keychain' in 'Preferences > General'.